mbashirli/retrokinator/README.md

 # Retrokinator

-Retrokinator can read your mind and tell you what character you are thinking of, just by asking a few questions.
-Think of a real or fictional character and Akinator will try to guess who it is.
+Retrokinator can read your mind and tell you what food you need to make based on the ingredients you have.